decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 services: the Catalyst Network and the Worlds Content Server.

-When deploying scenes to the Catalyst Network a new validation will reject those that have `worldConfiguration` section as it doesn't make sense in Genesis City and may lead to confusions with regard to the same scene deployed in the Worlds Content Server.
+When deploying scenes to the Catalyst Network a new validation will reject those that have the `worldConfiguration` property defined in their `scene.json` file as it doesn't make sense in the Genesis City and may lead to confusions with regard to the same scene deployed in the Worlds Content Server.